 - Genre Blind: Lets just say Terri doesn't act like someone who used to prosecute violent criminals for a living.
 Inviting a stranger into her home and freely talking about her husband being out are just two examples.
 The film tries to justify this by having her talk about how such criminals are supposedly never that clever.
 Especially hilarious as she's telling this to Colin, before she discovers his true nature.
 Later in the movie, Colin even calls her out on this.

 - Lifetime Movie of the Week: Follows the same basic formula as a "Woman Against Man" Lifetime movie.

-- Not Quite Dead: Heroic example.
+- Not Quite Dead: A heroic example.
 Meg is revealed to have survived.

 - The Reveal: Terri's husband Jeffrey was having an affair with Colin's girlfriend Alexis, and he found Jeffrey's name and address on the back of a note he left for Alexis, so it was no accident that Colin happened upon Terri's house.

-- Unwitting Instigator of Doom: The reveal that Jeffrey was having an affair on his wife with Alexis, who's ex is a psychopathic convict who escaped from prison.
+- Unwitting Instigator of Doom: The reveal that Jeffrey was having an affair with Alexis, whose ex is a psychopathic convict who escaped from prison.

-- Where Da White Women At?: Colin's girlfriend was a white woman.
+- Colin's ex-girlfriend Alexis was a white woman.
 And he and Meg seem to hit it off pretty well until he attacks her.

 - It is revealed in the film's climax that Terri's husband is actually having an affair with Alexis.
 Colin was aware of this himself and his encounter with Terri is actually part of his revenge against Jeffrey for the affair.